 How to get to Tang Paradise

-2. Take subway line 3, get off at Big Wild Goose Pagoda (Dayanta) Station.
+2. Take metro line 3, get off at Giant Wild Goose Pagoda (Dayanta) Station.
 Then walk southeast for around 1.2 miles (2 kilometers).

 |Performance||Pantomime 'Dream back to the Great Tang Dynasty': CNY 198 |